-As we believe COVID-19's adverse impact on our businesses, operating results, cash flows and/or financial condition will primarily be driven by the severity and duration of the pandemic, the pandemic's impact on the markets in which we are active and the global economy and the timing, scope and effectiveness of governmental responses to the pandemic, which are all beyond our knowledge and control, at this time we cannot reasonably estimate the adverse impact COVID-19 will have on our businesses, operating results, cash flows and/or financial condition, but the adverse impact could be material.
+We believe the adverse impact of COVID-19 on our businesses, operating results, cash flows and/or financial condition will primarily be driven by the severity and duration of the pandemic's long-term impact on the markets in which we are active and the global economy and the timing, scope and effectiveness of government responses to the pandemic, which are all beyond our knowledge and control.
+At this time we cannot reasonably estimate the long-term adverse impact COVID-19 will have on our businesses, operating results, cash flows and/or financial condition, but the adverse impact could be material.
 See "Risk Factors-Risks Relating to the Gaming Industry and Our Business-Public health outbreaks, epidemics or pandemics, such as the coronavirus, could materially adversely impact our business, financial position, results of operations and cash flows."
+In addition, further temporary shutdowns and closures may occur in the short term, and re-opening of our businesses may be subject to certain restrictions on capacity and number of customers.
+The Group estimates, based on the most recent cash flow projections, that activity may gradually return to normal levels.
+The Group is taking appropriate action to minimize the impact of such restrictions and events.